-For each key subject to clearing, including intermediate copies of keys that are persisted encrypted by the TOE the evaluator shall:
+For each key subject to clearing, including copies of keys that are originally encrypted and stored in non-volatile memory by the TOE, the evaluator shall:

 - 1. Attach to the TOE software/firmware with a debugger. - 2.
 Record the value of the key in the TOE subject to clearing. - 3.
 Cause the TOE to perform a normal cryptographic processing with the key from #1. - 4.
 Cause the TOE to clear the key. - 5.
 Cause the TOE to stop the execution but not exit. - 6.
 Cause the TOE to dump the entire memory footprint of the TOE into a binary file. - 7.
 Search the content of the binary file created in #6 for instances of the known key value from #2.